Design and typography at Salt

 Hart’s informs not only punctuation but the architecture of the book itself – from half-titles and series pages to dedications, epigraphs, and copyright notices.
 Each page has a rightful place.
 That underlying order gives Salt books their distinctive calm – the quiet impression that everything is as it should be.

 Our typographic history extends beyond the printed page to the Salt logotype itself.
+The Salt logo is derived from the letter S of a piece of moveable type.
 The original wordmark was based on Paperback, aligning our logo with the text designs of the mid-2000s.

 This original marque was updated using Raleway – the font our website utilises, designed by Matt McInerney in 2010 and expanded by Pablo Impallari and Rodrigo Fuenzalida in 2012.
 Raleway’s geometric poise and open rhythm lend Salt a modern digital coherence – a typeface that works equally well on screen and in print.
 It now anchors our website, social-media graphics, and publicity materials, uniting our digital and physical identities.